DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

       GPIO0 ESP8266

-   If you loose contact on the GPIO0 you need to Reset again and start over.
+   If you lose contact on the GPIO0 you need to Reset again and start over.

 5.6 Take other GND jumper and TOUCH ``Reset`` pad (While still holding the other jumper to ``GPIO0`` pad)